Image credit: Michael Murphy

 Clark knew the fires had caused some slug casualties – ‘I’m sure some were barbecued,’ she says dryly – but she was confident others had survived.
 ‘They’ve been living in what we call Australia for many millennia, so they obviously have ways and means of coping with fire.’

 Snails escape heat by sealing off their shells and becoming dormant, but slugs enjoy no such protection.
 Instead, they descend into the rayless depths of the earth.
 I ask Clark: what happens in this slug underworld?
 How deep are the crevices into which they delve?
-Where do they go, and what they do, for those weeks and months between rain?
+Where do they go, and what do they do, for those weeks and months between rain?

 ‘I have no idea,’ she says with a laugh.
 ‘We really know nothing about most molluscs.
 Even garden snails, we don’t know half the things that they do.
 Adam and I found all those slugs out on the rock.
 But I can tell you, we could have looked all day, turning every rock and thing in that area, and would not have found a single one.’